unioslo/zabbix-cli/docs/plugins/guide.md

 ### Profiling

+!!! warning
+    `py-spy` does not support Python 3.12 at the time of writing.

 Consider using `py-spy` to profile the application before you package and distribute your plugin to ensure that it does not have a significant impact on the application's startup time.
 Profiling `--help` lets us profile the application startup time before any network I/O can occur.

 Install `py-spy` with: